survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ## Hot Module Replacement

-You might be familiar with tools, such as [LiveReload](http://livereload.com/) or [BrowserSync](http://www.browsersync.io/), already.
+You could be familiar with tools, such as [LiveReload](http://livereload.com/) or [BrowserSync](http://www.browsersync.io/), already.
 These tools refresh the browser automatically as you make changes.
 HMR takes things one step further.
 In the case of React, it allows the application to maintain its state without forcing a refresh.
 While this does not sound that special, it makes a big difference in practice.

 Note that HMR is available in Browserify via [livereactload](https://github.com/milankinen/livereactload), so it’s not a feature that’s exclusive to webpack.